-I know when people think about living on the South Carolina coast, the image that comes to mind is beaches and fun in the sun!
+I know when people think about living on Coastal South Carolina, the image that comes to mind is beaches and fun in the sun!

 In fact, a couple of the places we’re going to talk about today are still considered to be part of the South Carolina coastal plain.

-Actually it runs as far west as Columbia, SC, the state capital.
+Actually it runs as far west as Columbia SC, the state capital.

 South Carolina’s inner coastal plain may not have a lot of beaches but it has long been the agricultural heart of the state and a place with a lot of opportunities for you to find your best place to relocate or retire in South Carolina.

-Needless to say, smaller, more rural towns are the kind of places a lot of you are looking at especially if you long for a slower pace of life, a stronger sense of community and quite frankly you want your money go a lot farther because housing and other related costs are so much lower than larger metropolitan areas.
+Coastal South Carolina best places with a stronger sense of community and quite frankly you want your money go a lot farther because housing and other related costs are so much lower than larger metropolitan areas.

 Don’t take my word for it, check out these headlines:

 Instead it’s the kind of place where you can stroll tree-lined streets past beautiful old antebellum homes while horse drawn carriages amble by.

-Beaufort, SC has gotten a little more expensive over the years with a median home value of around $216,000, or roughly $128 per square foot.
+Beaufort SC has gotten a little more expensive over the years with a median home value of around $216,000, or roughly $128 per square foot.

-Located a little over 30 miles north of Charleston, SC at the convergence of Lake Moultrie and nearby Francis Marion National Forest, Moncks Corner, SC is the kind of small town I can’t say enough about.
+Located a little over 30 miles north of Charleston SC at the convergence of Lake Moultrie and nearby Francis Marion National Forest, Moncks Corner SC is the kind of small town I can’t say enough about.

 Moreover, the median home value is quite affordable at around $135,000 and if you want to rent the average monthly rent in Moncks Corner, SC starts at $477.

 Up near the North Carolina border to an area sometimes referred to as the “land of farms.”

-An old farming community that cotton put on the map, Bennettsville, SC combines a beautiful historic downtown, a strong sense of community, and a pride in its local small businesses.
+An old farming community that cotton put on the map, Bennettsville SC combines a beautiful historic downtown, a strong sense of community, and a pride in its local small businesses.

-Bennettsville has a median home value of $109,000.
+Bennettsville SC has a median home value of $109,000.

 See you next week!

-Bob Bencivenga is a professional site locator and location analyst for major corporations and has been researching the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.
+Bob Bencivenga is a professional site locator and location analyst for major corporations.
+Bob researches the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.